abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### scf_thr

 - **Type**: Real
-- **Description**: It's the threshold for electronic iteration.
+- **Description**: It's the density threshold for electronic iteration.
 It represents the charge density error between two sequential densities from electronic iterations.
 Usually for local orbitals, usually 1e-6 may be accurate enough.
 - **Default**: 1.0e-9 (plane-wave basis), or 1.0e-7 (localized atomic orbital basis).

+### scf_ene_thr

+- **Type**: Real
+- **Description**: It's the energy threshold for electronic iteration.
+It represents the total energy error between two sequential densities from electronic iterations.
+- **Default**: -1.0.
+If the user does not set this parameter, it will not take effect.
+- **Unit**: eV

 ### scf_thr_type